-Sizing a backup power system is one of the most common (and most botched) decisions homeowners make when prepping for outages.
+Sizing a backup power system is one of the most common (and most mishandled) decisions homeowners make when prepping for outages.
 Buy too small and you're rationing electricity by candlelight; buy too big and you've spent thousands on capacity you'll never touch.
 The right answer lies in understanding what you actually run during an outage—not what your house theoretically draws on a hot August afternoon.

 Step 1: Decide What "Backup" Means to You